Spiritual Bypassing VS. Spiritual Resourcing

 We were born into sociopathy

-Last week I participated in an online series called The Wellness of We, which included 8 days of live conversations geared toward advancing collective wellbeing. (the recordings are still available and I highly recommend them!)
-One of the conversations, called ‘Wellness Beyond Whiteness’ continues to roll around in my brain… The panel included Rev. angel Kyodo williams, Michelle Cassandra Johnson, Anasa Troutman, Sean Corne, and Kerri Kelly.
+Awhile back I participated in an online series called The Wellness of We, which included 8 days of live conversations geared toward advancing collective wellbeing.
+One of the conversations, called ‘Wellness Beyond Whiteness’ was particularly powerful.
+The panel included Rev. angel Kyodo williams, Michelle Cassandra Johnson, Anasa Troutman, Sean Corne, and Kerri Kelly.

 Rev. angel (a Zen priest) said something that spoke to my bones: We were born into a collective sociopathy.